Badmashito-YT/College-Competition1/README.md

 # College-Comp-Questions
-**In this repo I have shared all the resources(questions,my answersheet,my final solution program,etc).
+**This repo is created to store some of my coding competition memories.**
-This repo is created to store some of my coding competition memories.**
+In this repo I have shared all the resources(questions,my answersheet and my final solution,etc).

 Thank You